Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 In midlife, blood-sugar regulation becomes more sensitive to both sleep loss and psychological stress.
 Highly refined gluten-free foods can create rapid glucose spikes followed by sharp declines.
 These fluctuations increase cortisol output, fragment night-time sleep, and provoke food cravings the following day.

 This physiological loop is frequently mislabelled as “adrenal fatigue.”
 In reality, it reflects glycaemic instability layered on hormonal transition.
-Low-sugar, low-UPF dietary patterns stabilise this system more effectively than stimulants, fasting, or restrictive dieting.
+Low-sugar, low-UPF dietary patterns stabilize this system more effectively than stimulants, fasting, or restrictive dieting.
 For example, balanced, protein-rich meals such as my Greek Chicken Sheet Pan or Oven-Baked Salmon help moderate blood-sugar swings that intensify midlife fatigue.

 When Supplements May Be Considered